WhiskerWeirdo/BanterBrain-Buddy/README.md

 - Plugging in/out audio devices while BBB runs can have an unforseen effect on your input/output and throw errors
 - No ability to check for Twitch followers
 - ElevenLabs API check (preloading voices) can sometimes timeout after 15 seconds.
 This makes the first time you use it, probably quite a bit slower when editing persona's, but that's only until it works.
 This cannot really be fixed on my side.

+### RELEASE V0.1.8 BETA
+Fixed:
+- https://github.com/WhiskerWeirdo/BanterBrain-Buddy/issues/57 now uses a broadcaster account to verify channel issues while a bot account can be used for talking in chat.
+The bot account is optional.
+- https://github.com/WhiskerWeirdo/BanterBrain-Buddy/issues/55 now throws an error when there is an audio device selected that's active but unusable with Azure Speech
+- https://github.com/WhiskerWeirdo/BanterBrain-Buddy/issues/58 logfile is now being created in appdata, The same directory where some application settings files are being written to.
+Also some more error handling incase there's issues writing.

+### RELEASE V0.1.7 BETA

+Fixed:
+- Streamer listbox STT was not cleared when coming back from settings https://github.com/WhiskerWeirdo/BanterBrain-Buddy/issues/59
+- Chat command cooldown timer for Twitch started at the beginning, not at the end of TTS https://github.com/WhiskerWeirdo/BanterBrain-Buddy/issues/54

+Need feedback:
+ - Lower delay between notification sound and saying response in TTS https://github.com/WhiskerWeirdo/BanterBrain-Buddy/issues/61
+ - Log file not being created, added extra notification and testing https://github.com/WhiskerWeirdo/BanterBrain-Buddy/issues/58

 ### RELEASE V0.1.6 BETA
 Thank you @max aka Dadflaps#1337 for your bug reports and feedback